Popular topics: General 3D model requirements WANNA Environment Maps

 Blend Mode Opaque

-1. Export model to gltf with deactivated Vertex Colors checkbox
+• Export model to glTF with Vertex Colors disabled.

-1. Number of bounces regulates how many times light will be reflected inside a gem.
+Number of bounces: controls how many times light reflects inside the gem.

-1. Thickness factor - use a real stone thickness in units used when creating a model.
+Thickness factor — use the actual stone thickness in the same units applied when creating a model.

 If you are creating different watch sizes for try-on, use the following coefficients: